pragdave/data_division/README.md

        new_neptune = neptune |> Planet.update(moon_count: 15)

-5. Is the record valid?
+5. Is the structure valid?
 If not, what are the errors?

        if !Planet.valid?(neptune) do
          for { field, error_msg } <- neptune.errors do